OpenReferralUK/human-services/SchemaGenerator/README.md

 - verbose - 1 if the output should be verbose
 - title - the title of the output file
 - multiple - 1 if the initial object should represented as an array
+- datapackage - the location of the data package to process.
+If none is provided the default data package is used.

 To get all the available parameters along with help call:
 >Generator.exe --help